tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-secondary characters in fact it's not until the fourth season where we see the main characters essentially framed as the villains that they become competent and that their plans are successful the series does have a pattern of characters becoming alarmingly competent and Death Proof the second they become villains these tragedies implore us to feel that there must be something to be said about it that the audience is being pulled through this bleakness in order to get some kind of human truth out of it or is tragedy using trauma in the way that comedy use is levity that the dying and the suffering are merely present to give the audience an outlet and keep them engaged in the series Attack on Titan presents the message that war is senseless and has no meaning this is something the characters actually do talk about however if we try to extract meaning from this conflict when we are told that conflict is meaningless are we not giving meaning to those fictional tragedies and if we can read meaning into fictitious War what's stopping us from Reading meaning into actual meaningless War there is a lot of stuff in Attack on Titan and yes there is the possibility that it's not saying anything at all beyond the textual messaging of war is bad but when it comes to the rampant discourse about whether this media supports fascist ideology or whether it's subverting it there's a lot of strong evidence to point
+secondary characters in fact it's not until the fourth season where we see the main characters essentially framed as the villains that they become competent and that their plans are successful the series does have a pattern of characters becoming alArmingly competent and Death Proof the second they become villains these tragedies implore us to feel that there must be something to be said about it that the audience is being pulled through this bleakness in order to get some kind of human truth out of it or is tragedy using trauma in the way that comedy use is levity that the dying and the suffering are merely present to give the audience an outlet and keep them engaged in the series *Attack on Titan* presents the message that war is senseless and has no meaning this is something the characters actually do talk about however if we try to extract meaning from this conflict when we are told that conflict is meaningless are we not giving meaning to those fictional tragedies and if we can read meaning into fictitious War what's stopping us from Reading meaning into actual meaningless War there is a lot of stuff in *Attack on Titan* and yes there is the possibility that it's not saying anything at all beyond the textual messaging of war is bad but when it comes to the rampant discourse about whether this media supports fascist ideology or whether it's subverting it there's a lot of strong evidence to point